terraform-ibm-modules/terraform-ibm-hpc/tools/access-management/README.md

 3. Enter the admin email or IBMid.

-4. Enter the Resource group and Account ID.
+4. Enter the Account ID.

 For the Account ID, login to the IBM Cloud account by using your unique credentials.
 Go to Manage > Account > Account settings.
 You will find the Account ID.